TharinduNimesh/library-api/README.md

 # Library API

-Library API that developed for a school
+Simple Library API in express.js that developed for a school library